Children Specific Classes

 Age appropriate self-defence

 Age appropriate stranger danger discussions

 Balance and Posture – For many 3-6-year-olds, one of the skill sets that is often overlooked, but needs constant work and attention is balance and posture… basic skills necessary for almost any activity.
 Poor posture leads to cramped organs, improper breathing, and a whole host of other unhealthy bodily expressions.

 They will gain better concentration, self-confidence and good team play and socialization skills in a game structured environment filled with fun and laughter.
 Give them a kick start with active movement and community values in a mind & body positive environment with Instructors that have taught children for more than 25 years.

-Saturday morning Mat Ninjas Class 3-5yrs
+Tuesday Afternoon & Saturday Morning Mat Ninjas Class 3-5yrs

 >For Primary Age classes keep scrolling

 >For family classes look at the 6pm or later timeslots

 Invest in your child's future.
 Come and experience a trial class today

 Congratulations to all of you who have just been promoted to new ranks!